ishantanu/awesome-kubectl-plugins/README.md

 * [kubectl-exec-all](https://github.com/jpdasma/kubectl-exec-all) - kubectl plugin to execute a command in all running pods of a resource (daemonset, deployment, statefulset, etc)

-* [collection - kubectl plugins](https://github.com/thobiast/kubectl-plugins) - It is a set of kubectl plugins.

 * [kubectl-select-context](https://github.com/stefanm8/kubectl-select-context) - light kubectl plugin that prompts user to select config context

-* [collection - kubectl plugins](https://github.com/ripta/kubectl-plugins) - These be collection of kubectl plugins!

 * [kubectl-gitlab-bootstrap](https://github.com/eddiezane/kubectl-gitlab_bootstrap) - Quickly add a Kubernetes cluster to a GitLab project

 * [kubectl-ssm-secret](https://github.com/pr8kerl/kubectl-ssm-secret) - A kubectl plugin to allow import/export of kubernetes secrets to/from AWS SSM Parameter Store path.

 * [kubectl-dfi](https://github.com/makocchi-git/kubectl-dfi) - List and show disk resources of images on Kubernetes nodes.